Toyota Hilux review and buyer’s guide

 If payload is your top priority, then the base WorkMate offers the most, at 1010kg when equipped with the manual.
 Going for the auto drops that down to 1000kg, and in fact the SR5 auto is rated the same.

-This is not a good left-over capacity for this class, with some rivals leaving around 500kg for payload/passengers and gear.
-For the purposes of carrying utility, the HiLux does not perform all that well.
+This is a good left-over capacity for this class, with some rivals leaving around 500kg for payload/passengers and gear.
+For the purposes of carrying utility, the HiLux does perform well.

 Before you head on holidays or load up the ute for work, check out LAZY LOADING: How packing your ute (badly) can be disastrous >>